EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 23

 Attorney represents Client, a plaintiff in a personal injury action.
 Witness was an eyewitness to the accident.
 Witness lives about 500 miles distant from the city where the case will be tried.
-Attorney interviewed Witness and determined that Witness’stestimony would be favorable for Client.
+Attorney interviewed Witness and determined that Witness'stestimony would be favorable for Client.

 Which of the following may Attorney properly pay to Witness (in addition to statutory witness fees)?